dialchain/dial/README.md

 ![DIAL-WORKFLOW](./img/../specs/img/dial-workflow.png?raw=true&width=5)

 Creating or modifying a token occurs by the mean of the current controller submitting a new declaration.
-To publish a declaration, (1) the current controller submits the declaration to one or more publishers of the token neighborhood (N).
-(2) Addressed publishers verify the declaration, produce each a certificate (PCert), share this certificate with other publishers of the same neighborhood and return the certificate to the submitting controller.
+To publish a declaration, (1) the current controller submits the declaration to one or more publishers of the token neighborhood, (2) addressed publishers verify the declaration, produce each a certificate (PCert), share this certificate with other publishers of the same neighborhood and return the certificate to the submitting controller.
 The declaration is considered published when the submitting controller is in possession of at least one PCerts and zero rejection certificates.
 Publishing does not reflect successfull modification, as rejection certificates will also be published.

 The picture above shows that each token is randomly validated by at least two neighborhoods.
 The neighborhood hosting the token in the current time window and the neighborhood hosting the token in the subsequent time window.